Lungisa123/Limza-Package/README.md

 * outliers

 ## Installing the package
-* Download the tarball file i.e.file that ends with **tar.gz**
+* Download the tarball file i.e. file that ends with **tar.gz**

 in your R working environment
 run the following command